winget install --id=Martchus.syncthingctl -e

 This section does not apply to the Android app, the Plasmoid and the Dolphin integration.

 Syncthing Tray is a single-instance application.
 So if you try to start a second instance the second process will only pass arguments to the process that is already running and exit.
 This is useful as is prevents one from accidentally launching two Syncthing instances at the same time via the built-in Syncthing launcher.
-It also allows showing the triggering certain actions via certain launch options, see "Configuring hotkeys" for details.
+It also allows triggering certain actions via launch options, see "Configuring hotkeys" for details.

 Besides that there are a few other notable launch options: